 Yes.
 Federal law allows you to request that the court enter a Qualified Domestic Relations Order (QDRO) to pay the child support arrearage.
 QDRO’s are highly complicated.
 It is virtually a must to have the assistance of a qualified lawyer.
 (Not all lawyers are experienced at drafting QDRO’s.)

-My ex-husband is a physician/lawyer/barber etc. Can the State of Illinois suspend his license to practice because there is an arrearage of child support judgment against him?
+My ex is a physician/lawyer/barber etc. Can the State of Illinois suspend his license to practice because there is an arrearage of child support judgment against him?

 My ex-husband usually receives an income tax refund every year.
 May the child support he owes be taken out of his refund check?